pl3onasm/Imperative-programming/IP-Finals/2018resit/problem2.md

 \end{align}
 $$

-In (1) we had to rewrite the first sum, since the index starts at $1$ instead of $0$.
+In (1) we rewrite the sum, so that the index starts at $0$ instead of $1$.
 This allows us to use the formula for the sum of a geometric series in (2), which is:

 $$
 \sum_{k=0}^n a^k = \frac{a^{n+1} - 1}{a - 1}